queter/sro2kmm/README.md

 - Kernel Module Management operator installed and wanted Pods running the same kernel module name as in SRO workload.

 A computer with:
+- Installed [dialog](https://invisible-island.net/dialog/) package.
+Available in most distributions.
 - Openshift Client (`oc`) with access to OpenShift cluster.
 - SSH access to Openshift cluster nodes.
 - Ansible and Kubernetes python packages installed: `python3 -m pip install ansible kubernetes` (Tested on Ansible 2.13.7 and Python 3.8.15.).
 Further info at [Ansible Documentation](https://docs.ansible.com/ansible/latest/installation_guide/index.html).

 ## Usage
-Modify `vars/ocp.yaml` to match your OpenShift cluster credentials.
-Set the name of the DaemonSet to migrate and its NameSpace at `vars/sro_ds.yaml`

 Run `sro2kmm` script to begin the migration.

+There are only two possible arguments to be used by the script.
+One is the name of the `SpecialResource` that you intend to migrate, which is a mandatory argument.
+Second argument is related to the settings applied to the kubernetes [k8s_drain](https://docs.ansible.com/ansible/latest/collections/kubernetes/core/k8s_drain_module.html#parameters) module, specifically the delete options used by it.
+Optional `--dsettings`.

-It will run the playbook against `inventory_hosts` file which is made by the shell script `cluster_inventory.sh` to create a `workers` inventory group where the roles will be run.
+It will open a dialog menu where all DaemonSets owned by the specified SpecialResource will be shown.
+After choice, the playbook will be run against `inventory_hosts` file which is made background by the shell script `cluster_inventory.sh` to create a `workers` inventory group where the roles will be run. `cluster_inventory.sh` can be customized to fit your needs.

 **ANSIBLE_USER** and **ANSIBLE_SSH_KEY** variables at `cluster_inventory.sh` may be modified to change ssh user for remote nodes as well as the private key needed to access.
+Any user and key which is capable of sudo at hosts can be used here.

 ## Workflow
 Running main playbook triggers the following process: